Sea Witch Plans Page

 Left: Part of Ship- ping Cradle Plan.

-This section will hopefully eventually include illustrations of a complete set of Wilmington Boat Works Sea Witch/Sea Rover plans.
-The illustrations below are made available thanks to the generous assistance of Dave and Jan Peters, Greg Jordan, George Hylkema, and Robby Coleman.
+The illustrations below are made available thanks to the generous assistance of Dave and Jan Peters, Greg Jordan, George Hylkema, Robby Coleman, Roger Marlin, and Mark Robertson.

-It should be noted that the original 1937 lines (also presented below), have significant differences from the 1945 plans and offsets.
+It should be noted that the original 1937 lines (also presented below), have significant differences from the 1945 plans and offsets, and that the 1956 lines incorporate the final changes to the keel profile.
 It is my personal opinion (thanks to information received from Hank Whittier, present owner of the Sea Witch), that the original Sea Witch, and "possibly" Sea Rover, were the only boats built to the 1937 lines as shown.
 (For a discussion on the variations in the Sea Witch design, see

 Quest for the Lines of the Sea Witch.)